 rise to the occasion

-- Perform better than usual in response to a special situation or event: when it comes to the finals, they can rise to the occasionMore example sentences
+- Perform very well in response to a special situation or event.Example sentences

 - As the event unfolded, Samuel rose to the occasion.